waterfield-95/leetcode/README.md

 # leetcode
 Cpp and Python Solution for Leetcode with Basic idea.
+And the specific method is described in the first solution.

 | Title | Solution | Difficulty | Basic idea |
 | ----- | -------- | :--------: | ---------- |